Jason Dolley: Career

-In 2006, Dolley appeared in Duracell's commercial "Trusted Everywhere" Campaign "Amazon".
 Dolley was part of the Yellow team in the second edition of the Disney Channel Games, broadcast in mid-2007.
 From 2007 to 2008, Dolley starred in the Disney Channel show Cory in the House.
 In 2008, he appeared in the film Minutemen as Virgil Fox and was in the third edition of the Disney Channel Games on the Green Team.
 Dolley also guest-starred as the prince in Imagination Movers.
 In 2009, Jason starred in the Disney film Hatching Pete as Pete Ivey.
 In 2010, Dolley began appearing in his second Disney Channel Original Series, Good Luck Charlie as P.J.
 Duncan.